 Because most budget increases must be done after an expense is incurred, students may wish to determine in advance whether a cost would be approved prior to incurring that cost.
 In such cases, students should submit a request for a pre-approval.
 SFS staff will review the request and if approved, will inform the student of the amount.
 After a pre-approval, a student must still submit proof that the pre-approved payment was made during the current award period in order to receive a COA adjustment and additional student aid.

 SFS will notify you via email within 10 business days whether or not your request is approved.

 If approved, you may apply for additional federal and/or credit based loans to cover approved expenses.

-- Graduate PLUS Loan Pre-Application Counseling – you must complete the Counseling, even if you you completed it during a previous Graduate PLUS Loan application
+- Graduate PLUS Loan – you must complete a new Graduate PLUS Loan Request form for each new PLUS loan request

 - Credit-based Loan Information

 A student may undergo an additional credit check for the increased Graduate PLUS eligibility.
 A student may be required to obtain an additional endorser addendum if the student needs an endorser to qualify for Graduate PLUS.